 Connecting Teachers, Students and Watersheds

-South Sound GREEN (Global Rivers Environmental Education Network) is a watershed education program in Thurston County that educates, empowers and connects about 50 classrooms and 1200 students in watershed studies annually.
+South Sound GREEN (Global Rivers Environmental Education Network) is a watershed education program in Thurston County that educates, empowers and connects over 60 classrooms and thousands of students in watershed studies annually.
 Through South Sound GREEN, participants engage in science and engineering practices related to water quality in South Sound.
 We work with North Thurston Public Schools, Olympia School District, Tumwater School District, Rainier School District, Griffin School District, St. Martin’s College, The Evergreen State College, private schools and home-schooled students.

 Providing Opportunities for Stewardship